Haj Fadel Government

-Haj Fadel Government (حكومة الحاج فاضل) was a government formed during the Occupation of Zor in the eastern region of Syria and based in Deir al-Zour`s city after the departure of the Ottomans in 1918, headed by Haj Fadel Al-Aboud and it was called his name.
+The Haj Fadel Government (حكومة الحاج فاضل) was a government formed during the Occupation of Zor in the eastern region of Syria and based in Deir ez-Zor after the departure of the Ottomans in 1918, headed by Haj Fadel Al-Aboud and it was called his name.

 Haj Fadel Aboud

 Fadel Aboud Hassan was born in Deir al-Zour in 1872, and his leadership traits had been evident since his early childhood, He was successful in leadership after he received it, although he did not receive an education, He also had a prominent social status in the city of Deir al-Zour, which enabled him to take over the leadership, inherited this status from his father Aboud Hassan, Haj Fadel worked in trade and had extensive commercial relations with the Turkish merchants and Halbians and with his cousins Najjar and Tayfur in the city of Hama.

 Haj Fadel Al-Aboud was arrested several times for his support of national issues and revolutions, He was sentenced to exile to the city of Jisr al-Shughour after he was accused of preparing a popular revolt against French colonialism in protest against the military campaign by the French army against the Bukhabur tribes that refused to pay taxes to the French colonizer.
 As well as insulting Wali Deir al-Zour Khalil Isaac, who was cooperating with the French.

 He protested the decision of the French High Commissioner Maurice Paul Sarrail No. 49 S / 5 in August 1925, that ordered the exile of his cousin Ayyash Al-Haj with all his family members to the city of Jableh for their struggle against French colonialism, which exposed him to security persecution and repeated detention by the French military authorities.

 Haj Fadel Al-Aboud represented the Euphrates region at the Syrian National Congress held in late June 1919, which proclaimed on 8 March 1920, the independence of Syria and establishment of the Syrian Arab Kingdom and inauguration of Faisal bin Sharif Hussein as its king.
 Fadel Al-Aboud participated in the inauguration ceremony of Faisal King of Iraq on 23 August 1921, and was supporting to his inauguration.

 Haj Fadel Al-Aboud died in 1936 in the city of Deir al-Zour and was buried there.